top of page

 Co-chair

-Grace is a recent graduate of Boston College, where she earned her B.A. in psychology.
+Grace is a Postgraduate Associate at Yale University and lab manager in Dr. Shirley Wang's Computational Clinical Science Lab.
 In the future, she hopes to pursue a PhD in clinical psychology.
 She is interested broadly in existential psychology and specifically death beliefs/attitudes, suicide, and metascience.
 She is excited to be serving the SIG in this role and hopes to create a collaborative and supportive community of emerging professionals.

 See Grace's website here or email her at francesghart@gmail.com.